Mother's Day (United States): Traditions

 Traditions on Mother's Day include churchgoing, the distribution of carnations, and family dinners.
 Mother's Day is the third largest holiday in the United States for sending cards.
 According to the greeting card industry, it is estimated that more than 50 percent of American households send greeting cards on this holiday.
 The holiday has been heavily commercialized by advertisers and retailers, and has been criticized by some as a Hallmark Holiday.

 Carnations

+Carnations are often worn on special occasions, especially Mother's Day and weddings.
+In 1907, Anna Jarvis chose a carnation as the emblem of Mother's Day because it was her mother's favourite flower.
+This tradition is now observed in the United States and Canada on the second Sunday in May.
+Jarvis chose the white carnation because she wanted to represent the purity of a mother's love.

 Carnations have come to represent Mother's Day since Anna Jarvis delivered 500 at the first celebration in 1908.
 Many religious services held later adopted the custom of giving away carnations.
 This also started the custom of wearing a carnation on Mother's Day.
 The founder, Anna Jarvis, chose the carnation because it was her mother's favorite flower.
 In part due to the shortage of white carnations, and in part due to the efforts to expand the sales of more types of flowers in Mother's Day, florists invented the idea of wearing a pink carnation if your mother was living, or a white one if she was dead; this was tirelessly promoted until it made its way into the popular observations at churches.
 Other less traditional flower options may include roses, a live blooming plant, flower leis, or a bouquet of a variety of different flowers.